materialvision/augment_audio_tools/README.md

 # Audio Augmentation Tools for Machine Learning

-This script provides a set of audio augmentations for machine learning purposes.
+This script provides a set of audio augmentations for machine learning purposes, in particular useful for the RAVE model https://github.com/acids-ircam/RAVE .
 It allows you to process audio files by changing their speed, resampling, splitting stereo files into mono, adding silence, and creating chunks.

 ## Features